6 Unique Local Events in Bali Chances You’ve Never Heard Of Before

 Location: Kapall Village

-Highlights: Rice cake fights, harvest gratitude, community bonding
+Highlight: Rice cake fights, gratitude for the harvest, community bonding

 5. Mekepung – Buffalo Races of West Bali